civic-data-design-lab/16_11.S947/week9/09_PSET6_javascript.md

 With the new data, the webpage containing your map should contain:

 * The Counties Basemap
-* Data colored according to the Health Care Data
+* Data colored according to the Health Care Data (see hints!)
-* A title.
+* A map title with the name of the map.
 * A legend.
-Use the HTML and CSS code for the legend [from this page on Legends with HTML and CSS](https://www.mapbox.com/tilemill/docs/guides/advanced-legends/).
 You can put it anywhere on your webpage.
 * Credits and attribution.

+Hints:
+* The data is in a [CSV](https://github.com/mbostock/d3/wiki/CSV), not a TSV.
+You will have to change this to load the data.
+* Adjust the ranges by adjusting the [linear scale domain and range](https://github.com/mbostock/d3/wiki/Quantitative-Scales#linear_domain).
+Manually set breaks, and you can do this by eye, no need for a scientific method at this point.
+If you want, you can visualize the data in Excel to see the spread.
+* Get your own colors from [ColorBrewer](http://colorbrewer2.org/).
+Use a sequential scheme and copy and paste the hex colors.
+* Use the HTML and CSS code for the legend [from this page on Legends with HTML and CSS](https://www.mapbox.com/tilemill/docs/guides/advanced-legends/).

 ### Bonus Exercise!